Chrome Extension · Open Source

 Ollama, LM Studio, vLLM · Any OpenAI-compatible endpoint

 xTil automatically discovers available models from your provider and probes each model's actual vision capability — so image analysis just works without manual configuration.
-Also supports xAI (Grok) and DeepSeek.

 Customization